Confirmation Statement / People with significant control (PSC)

 No - only activated email addresses will receive email reminders.

-When can I expect to receive an eReminder for the company's annual return?
+When can I expect to receive an eReminder for the company's confirmation statement?

 When can I expect to receive an eReminder for the company's annual accounts?